Ryo Germain

-Ryo Germain (ジャーメイン 良, Jāmein Ryō) is a Japanese professional footballer who plays as a forward for Sanfrecce Hiroshima and the Japan national team.
+Ryo Germain (ジャーメイン 良, Jāmein Ryō) is a Japanese professional footballer who plays as a forward for Shimizu S-Pulse and the Japan national team.

 College football career

 Ryutsu Keizai University

 On 25 December 2017, won the championship final.
 He also scored 11 goals in 22 games in the Kanto University League.

 Club career

 Vegalta Sendai

 Ryo Germain representing Japan U23 in 2017.

 After his graduation from Ryutsu Keizai University in 2017, Ryo Germain joined J1 League club Vegalta Sendai as a Special Designated Player.
 On 23 July 2017, he scored a penalty in a friendly match against Vissel Kobe.
 On 27 March 2018, he was promoted to the first team.
 On 24 December 2018, it was announced that his contract was renewed for the 2019 season.

 Yokohama FC

 After three seasons with the Tōhoku outfit, Germain joined J1 League club Yokohama FC in 2021.

 Júbilo Iwata

 In 2022, he joined Júbilo Iwata after 36 appearances and just 3 league goals for Fulie.
 He signed a new contract for the 2024 season.

 On 1 March 2024, Germain scores four goals against Kawasaki Frontale at Uvance Todoroki Stadium by Fujitsu and won 5-4 for his team in Matchweek 2 of 2024 J1 League.
 On 17 March 2024, he was the J1 League top scorer for the third week in a row after scoring against Gamba Osaka.

 His performances led him to win the Konami Monthly MVP award for April.
 He left from the club after relegation from J1 in 2024.